 The last service is at 11:00 and the first service at 5:20.

-If you go in time maybe you might be interested in a stop at the Snake Temple that is half way, although we were not passionate.
+If you have time, perhaps you might be interested in a stop at the Snake Temple that is half way to town, although we were not interested.

 Malaysian kindness- our anecdote

-During the flight to Penang, my seat was next to a 4 years old seat.
-Her mother sat 4 rows ahead so I told her to change the place so that she was next to her son.
+During the flight to Penang, I sat next to a 4-year-old.
+His mother sat 4 rows ahead, so I changed seats with her so that she could be next to her son.

-Arriving in Penang we asked her if she knew where buses to George Town were.
-Unfortunately she told us that there were no buses at that time.
-After seeing that we were traveling as backpackers she guessed that we were not going to take a taxi so she offered to take us to George Town.
+When we arrived in Penang, we asked her if she knew where the buses to George Town were.
+Unfortunately, she told us that there were no buses at that time.
+After seeing that we were traveling as backpackers, she guessed that we were not going to take a taxi and offered to take us to George Town.

-I find it hard to believe that someone who did not know us at all would do such a favour.
+I cannot believe that someone who did not know us at all would do us such a favour.